 About Redemption Hymns

-Redemption Hymns is published by the New Zealand branch of the Emmaus Bible Correspondence School.
+Redemption Hymns is published by Lindsay Smith, the Director of the New Zealand branch of the Emmaus Bible Correspondence School.
 The school was founded in Canada in 1942, and now supplies over 1.3 million Bible courses a year in over 100 countries and languages.
 You can visit our New Zealand website at www.emmausnz.com

-The principles applied in the selection of songs for Redemption Hymns are outlined in the following article:
+The principles applied in the selection of songs for Redemption Hymns and also Sing Again! are outlined in the following article:

 Choosing Great Christian Songs